Why Do People Resize Images to 100kb Exactly?

 1. Use an Online 100KB Image Resizer

-- TinyPNG – Optimizes PNG and JPG images with minimal quality loss
+- TinyPNG – Compresses PNG and JPG files efficiently with minimal quality loss.

 2. Resize an Image Manually with Photoshop or Free Alternatives